SublimeText/Ceedling/README.md

 Ceedling is a set of tools and libraries for testing and building C applications.
 This package adds support to Sublime Text 3+ for developing C applications using Ceedling.

-The Ceedling for Sublime Text package has been substantially rewritten and currently supports:

-- Sublime Text 3+
-- Ceedling gem v0.28.1 or later

 ## Important Note

+Ceedling for Sublime Text 3+ is a complete rewrite of the orginal Ceedling package.

-This update has breaking changes with the previous version and no longer supports invoking commands using `rake`.
+Ceedling for Sublime Text 3+ contains breaking changes with the original Sublime Text 2 version and no longer supports invoking commands using `rake`.

 This reflects changed behaviour introduced in v0.28.1 of the Ceedling gem: